tarkah/lazystream/README.md

 Easily get LazyMan stream links, output directly or to m3u / xmltv formats.

 USAGE:
-    lazystream [OPTIONS]
+    lazystream [OPTIONS] <SUBCOMMAND>

 FLAGS:
-    -h, --help
-            Prints help information
+    -h, --help       Prints help information

-    -V, --version
-            Prints version information
+    -V, --version    Prints version information

 OPTIONS:
-        --date <YYYYMMDD>
-            Specify what date to generate stream links for, defaults to today

-        --cdn <cdn>
-            Specify which CDN to use: 'akc' or 'l3c' [default: akc]
+        --date <YYYYMMDD>      Specify what date to use for games, defaults to today --cdn <cdn>            Specify which CDN to use: 'akc' or 'l3c' [default: akc] --quality <quality>    Specify a quality to use, otherwise stream will be adaptive.
+Doesn't currently affect recording

-        --playlist-output <playlist-output>
+SUBCOMMANDS:
-            Generate a .m3u playlist file for all games
+    select      Select stream link via command line generate    Generate an xmltv and/or playlist formatted output for all games record      Record a game, requires StreamLink

-        --quality <quality>
-            Specify a quality to use, otherwise stream will be adaptive.

-            Must be one of: '720p60', '720p', '540p', '504p', '360p', '288p', '224p', '216p'
-        --xmltv-output <xmltv-output>
-            Generate a .xml XMLTV file for all games with corresponding .m3u playlist file

-        --xmltv-start-channel <xmltv-start-channel>
-            Specify the starting channel number for the XMLVTV output [default: 1000]
+    help        Prints this message or the help of the given subcommand(s)

-❯ lazystream
+❯ lazystream select

  |        \   __  /\ \   / ___|__ __|  _ \  ____|    \     \  |
  |       _ \     /  \   /\___ \   |   |   | __|     _ \   |\/ |